DANNYDEE93/Deployment4/README.md

 ![](https://github.com/DANNYDEE93/Deployment4/blob/main/static/vpcDeployment4.jpg)

 ______________________________________________________________________________
-Step 2: Use git code through remote repository through VS code and then commit and push changes to 	the local repository on Github.
+Step 2: Use git code through remote repository through VS code by creating a second branch to make changes in the Jenkinsfile from before then adding, committing, and pushing those changes to my local repository on Github.

 ![](https://github.com/DANNYDEE93/Deployment4/blob/main/static/dep4remoterepo.jpg)
 _______________________________________________________________________

-	Uptdate Jenkinsfile with following script to include the dependencies to sustain the virtual environment for the build stage, saves the test stage results, deletes old builds and running processes attached to them.
+	Below are important additions that I changed in the Jenkinsfile to include the dependencies to sustain the virtual environment for the build stage, saves the test stage results, deletes old builds and running processes attached to them.
 The script also installs dependecies for  Gunicorn with the Flask application to run as a HTTP web server that runs python applications.
 The web server can then run as a daemon or an automated dormant background process to handle client requests when necessary preventing the server from getting overwhelmed.

 _______________________________________________________________________________________-